seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 > **"In order for our society to develop and reach its full potential, we need a sense of security and belonging to each other."**

+>**-Kompis Sverige**

   ![Kompis Sverige Logo]({{ site.baseurl }}/images/bestie/logo.png)

 ## Problem statement ##

 The customer operates in a very dynamic way, as they’re changing and evolving their workflow and way of conducting interviews to gather data.
 This means the underlying data model must support a very flexible and ever-changing nature.
-This gave us a set of challenges for modeling real-time reports and establishing workflows.
+This gave the team a set of challenges for modeling real-time reports and establishing workflows.

 The challenges the solution set out to solve in terms of customer and technical needs can be summarized as such: